-Note The spreadsheet displays mapped fields and mapped tables (a list) differently.
-You can see this difference in the XML Source tree: A regular node has a regular folder icon, Partice A repeating or collection container node has a folder icon with an extra small arrow pointing down, Partice A regular, there is only one set of BatchHeaderData (regular node), but you can have many samples and each SampleCentricExportSample (repeating node) represents one of them.
+Note The spreadsheet displays mapped fields differently from mapped tables (a list).
+You can see this difference in the XML Source tree: A regular node has a regular folder icon, .
+A repeating or collection container node has a folder icon with an extra small arrow pointing down, .
+For example, in a batch, there is only one set of BatchHeaderData (regular node), but you can have many samples and each SampleCentricExportSample (repeating node) represents one of them.

-You can now create additional mapped fields from the nodes in the SampleCentricExportBatch/Samples/SampleCentricExportSample folder.
+You can now create additional mapped fields from the nodes in the SampleCentricExportBatch/Samples/SampleCentricExportSample folder by dragging the nodes from the XML Source tree to the appropriate table cell.

-- 3. Drag the SampleId node from the XML Source tree to cell D8. - 4.
-Drag the SampleName node from the XML Source tree to cell E8. - 5.
-Drag the ApplicationSampleType node from the XML Source tree to cell F8. - 6.
-Drag the VialPosition node from the XML Source tree to cell G8. - 7.
-Drag the InjectionVolume node from the XML Source tree to cell H8. - 8.
-Drag the ConversionFactor node from the XML Source tree to cell I8. - 9.
-Drag the SampleComments node from the XML Source tree to cell J8.
+- 3. Drag the SampleId node to cell D8. - 4.
+Drag the SampleName node to cell E8.

+- 5. Drag the ApplicationSampleType node to cell F8. - 6.
+Drag the VialPosition node to cell G8. - 7.
+Drag the InjectionVolume node to cell H8. - 8.
+Drag the ConversionFactor node to cell I8. - 9.
+Drag the SampleComments node to cell J8.